“But I don’t want to get bulky.”

 It Takes Time

 We are the sum of our daily behaviors, consistently executed over time.
 Progressively overloading the musculoskeletal system for 10 years is likely going to support lean mass improvement, while eating 3500 calories more than you burn per week, will likely net in weight gain over time.

 Many people start with an endeavor and get too fixated upon the results.
 Commit to the daily actions that are connected with the outcome you desire.
 Refrain from looking in the mirror to fret that you aren’t progressing and give up.
 Consistency, frequency and time trump all.

-If you want to lean up, lift weights, in a progressive manner 2-4 times per week, eat an optimal amount of protein, only consuming enough food to support energy levels and not excess body fat.
+If you want to lean up, lift weights—in a progressive manner 2-4 times per week—and eat an optimal amount of protein, only consuming enough food to support energy levels and not excess body fat.

-Sound easy right?
-If you feel like you’ve been spinning your wheels, trying to put the pieces together, but are not seeing the results you expect, schedule a strategy session with one of Central Athlete professional coaches.
+Sounds easy, right?
+If you feel like you’ve been spinning your wheels, trying to put the pieces together, but you are not seeing the results you expect, schedule a strategy session with one of Central Athlete’s professional coaches.
 Let us give you some FREE insight and help determine what YOUR leverage point is.